Projects introduction

 Alternatively, you can open the list of all existing projects using the Global modules menu.

-Also, you will see your newest and favored projects on the application landing page in the Projects section.
+Also, you will see your newest and favorited projects on the application landing page in the Projects section.
 Here you can simply click on one of the projects to open it.
 Alternatively, select favorite projects from the All projects dropdown menu by using the respective switch.

 Favorite projects displayed on OpenProject overview page